RusselCS/UIX/pk3/README.md

 ## Modder notes:
 - Currently only works with v6b.
 - Due to the way weapons are implemented in v6b, this mod manually has to support mods to work with the weapon bar.
+- Some weapons also do not have NormalBar or SecondBar definitions, opting only to use ScriptBars.
+  - This mod defines "ArsenalBar" actors for these so WeapBar knows what colors to draw.
 - The following mods are implemented:
   - Armory of Evil (by Ecl1p5e)
   - Mega Man DOS Reborn weapons (by Trill, et al.)